 very fast, non-technical course.
 If you have not run

-on trails, I would suggest logging some time on trails --
+on trails, it would be wise to log some time on trails --

-this course is open all year and we generally schedule some
+this course is open all year long and most of the course is

 Men's - Mike Morton - 13:18:58 (2012)